OWNsecurity/fastir-forti/README.md

 #### Example

 ```
-python fortiartifacts.py --ip 192.168.100.45 --type fortigate --zip
+python fastir-forti.py --ip 192.168.100.45 --type fortigate --zip
 ```

-FortiArtifacts collects artifacts defined in `artifacts/fortigate` on `192.168.100.45` fortigate appliance and creates an output ZIP archive at the end of the execution to simplify transfer to the investigation server.
+FastIR-Forti collects artifacts defined in `artifacts/fortigate` on `192.168.100.45` fortigate appliance and creates an output ZIP archive at the end of the execution to simplify transfer to the investigation server.

 #### Architecture

 ```
-📁 FortiArtifacts/
+📁 fastir-forti/
-├── fortiartifacts.py
+├── fastir-forti.py
 ├── artifacts/
 │   ├── fortigate/
 │   │   ├── system_interface.yaml